 Again, we appreciate that there is a public interest in the release of the information, as it would provide greater openness and transparency about our commercial spending and who we engage with.
-However, the release of our commercial partners, including what products/assistance they might provide could be misused by potential adversaries to the UK.
-However, we have provided transparency through the number and total value of contracts set out later in this letter.
+However, the release of our commercial partners, including what products/assistance they might provide could be misused by potential adversaries to the UK and would be likely to prejudice the UK's defence.